A step toward understanding why COVID-19 boosts stroke risk

-Although COVID-19 is known for its severe respiratory symptoms, the disease also has been associated with strokes in young people who had no known risk factors.
-A new UCLA-led study may help illuminate how the coronavirus interacts with certain cells in the brain.
+Although COVID-19 was first identified by its severe respiratory symptoms, the virus has caused strokes in young people who had no known risk factors.
+But little is known about how the virus increases the risk for stroke.

-The scientists also analyzed which genes were turned on in the endothelial cells after the coronavirus spike proteins bound to them.
-They found that the genes that were activated were a specific set of immune-response genes that are found in brain blood-vessel cells but not in endothelial cells from other organs of the body.
-This unique feature “may be helpful in identifying patients who have a higher risk for stroke,” Dr. Hinman says.
+Another discovery offered an insight that eventually could help identify people with COVID-19 who may have a higher risk for stroke.
+When the scientists analyzed which genes were turned on in the endothelial cells after the coronavirus spike proteins bound to them, they found that the genes that were activated were a specific set of immune-response genes that are found in brain blood vessel cells, but not in endothelial cells from other organs of the body.